 When comparing Heroku vs PythonAnywhere, the Slant community recommends Heroku for most people.
-In the question“What are the best cloud platforms as a service providers?”
-Heroku is ranked 3rd while PythonAnywhere is ranked 9th.
+In the question“What are the best hosting providers for a Python web application?”
+Heroku is ranked 2nd while PythonAnywhere is ranked 5th.
 The most important reason people chose Heroku is:

 Getting started with Heroku is very easy.
 It's a very straightforward procedure and a beginner can set up their first app in two minutes.
 Often it's just a matter of a couple of `git` commands and it's all set up and running.
 The official Heroku [docmentation](https://devcenter.heroku.com/) also helps a lot.